 Their pumpkin patch features a petting zoo, pony rides, a bunny village, an inflated train, a corn maze, and delicious donuts.
-They even have a make and take scarecrow workshop and a paint your own pottery center.
+They even have a make and take scarecrow workshop and paint your own pottery center.
 What is nice about Tom’s Farm is that you pay one time for a wristband versus paying for each individual activity.
 Our writer Shelby goes every year; check out her list why you should go too.
 COVID Update: Pre-purchased tickets required for weekends or activities beyond the pumpkin patch.

 Von Bergen’s Country Market

 Von Bergen’s is a small family-owned farm that sells pumpkins as well as other fresh produce.
 Fall pumpkin fest runs through October 30.

 Stade’s Farm and Market

 Parking is free, but there is an admission fee.
 However, don’t let this be a deal-breaker – once you are in, most of the activities are free which actually saves you money in the long run.
 COVID Update: Farm attractions are closed, masks are required.

 Find Lake County Pumpkin Patches as well as Southern Wisconsin Pumpkin Patches at Little Lake County.

 Which patch is your favorite?
 Tell us in the comments!